SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 #### Presets & Special Configurations

 "Simulator Setup" provides a selection of presets for otherwise time-consuming configuration steps.
-These are mostly pre-configured layouts for Button Boxes and Stream Decks.
+These are mostly preconfigured layouts for Button Boxes and Stream Decks.
 Even if you do not find your particular layout here, it might be even helpful to start with one of these preconfigured layouts instead of starting from scratch.
 Simply select the one that fits best.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Setup%203.JPG)